helidon-io/helidon/docs/mp/telemetry.md

 is not itself treated as a response-writing failure; the resulting HTTP status determines the automatic span status.

+This setting controls only automatic spans created by Helidon.
+When the OpenTelemetry Java Agent is present, the agent owns the automatic server span, so `telemetry.span.includes-response-write` has no effect.

 This setting is deprecated for removal in a future major release.
 After its removal, automatic incoming REST spans will always include response preparation through the end of Jersey response processing.